Android-9/overthewire-bandit/WARGAMES.md

 #### Level 18
 There are two files in the home directory: `passwords.old` and `passwords.new`.
 We are told the password for the next level is in `passwords.new` and is the only line that has been changed between the two files.

-The `diff` command compares files line by line and by default prints the differences betweeen the files.
+The `diff` command compares files line by line and by default prints the differences between the files.
 For more information, refer to the [diff](https://linux.die.net/man/1/diff) manual page.

 `diff passwords.new passwords.old`